Chidinma02/Chidinma02/README.md

 - Write topics on web3

 ### 💬 Ask me about:
-- Frontend frameworks (Vue, laravel)
+- Frontend frameworks (Vue, Laravel,React)
 - How I stay creative as a developer
 - Technical writing

 ### 💬 Favorite Quote
 If a man is called to be a street sweeper, he should sweep streets even as a Michelangelo painted, or Beethoven composed music or Shakespeare wrote poetry.
 He should sweep streets so well that all the hosts of heaven and earth will pause to say, 'Here lived a great street sweeper who did his job well.
- ### ⚡ Fun fact:
-My middle name is **Ego Oyibo** ✨
-I love background radio and podcasts while coding—it keeps my imagination alive 🎧

 ### 📫 How to reach me:
 - 👨‍💻 All of my projects are available at [https://okwuoha-chidinma.netlify.app/](https://okwuoha-chidinma.netlify.app/)